Writing papers and attending conferences

 - Practise conference presentations on a few members of your research group.

 - If appropriate, prepare a poster and some handouts.
 Poster design is quite hard; just walk round the Laboratory to see some very good examples and some less good ones.
 Seek advice from the authors of those you like.

 - Register early, and book travel and accommodation in good time for reduced rates.
 Check any visa requirements in good time.
 Register for the University's travel insurance.
-Reception will do all this for you, but will need to see the approved expenses form.
+Reception will do some of this for you, but will need to see the approved expenses form.